SystemFw/blog/content/staging/paxos-failures.md

 `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
 The proposal number is then `(counter, process_id)`.

+When a client process contacts a writer to issue a write, the algorithm proceeds as follows:

+**Phase 1**:
+1. A writer selects a proposal number `n` and sends `prepare(n)` to the storage servers.
+2. When a storage server receives `prepare(n)`, if `n` is greater or equal than any `prepare` request it has previously responded to, it replies with `promise(n, maybe<n_, v_>)`, which is a promise to never `accept` any proposals numbered less than `n`.
+If it has `accept`ed a previous proposal, it also includes its proposal number, and the value it accepted.
+Storage servers keep the last promised proposal number and last accepted proposal, and write those values to stable storage before issuing any replies.
+3. If the writer receives `promise(n, ...)` from a _majority_ of
+   storage servers, it proceeds to Phase 2.
+Otherwise if it times out, it will retry with a greater proposal number.

+**Phase 2**:
+1. The writer selects a value `v` to write to the WOR.
+If any of the `promise` replies contain a previously `accept`ed proposal, it needs to select that value.
+If there's more than one, it needs to select the one associated with the highest proposal number